joanabmartins/CCPtemplates/Zoom/README.md

 It is still missing a parser to connect the old table with the new table.
 The old parser is not the most well constructed one (it uses a feel called Dates, which is not recommended), and as I think this connector is general should get a second thought, I didn't really go ahead to develop the parser, following the old schema.

+<h3>Platform Issues</h3>

+* Time query windows seems not to be working.
+I put it to 60, but it is still polling every 5 mins.

+* Filtering by YYYY-MM-dd , also doesn't seem to be working, from what we can see in Sentinel, it is getting the date **YYYY**-03-25 .
+Zoom api doesn't seem to mind, but in any case this should be looked into, we should get the year, not YYYY.

 <h3>Authentication details</h3>

 Zoom supports 2 types of Oatuh authentication.

 * Generic zoom oauth application by **code authorization** - After some research that included contacting Zoom support, we realised that the authentication token and refresh tokens got revoked every time a new authentication token got issued.